 A baseline Television Reception Survey does not anticipate any significant impacts on telecommunications as a result of the proposal.
 Any impact would most likely be in the shadow zone to the south east of the site.
-The report concludes that any signal degradation would be negligible, with digital strength in the area generally strong enough to overcome attenuation caused by the buildings.
+The report concludes that significant interference to television reception is not expected at residential locations within 1km of the proposed development.
 Television signals from satellite systems would not be adversely affected.
 A condition requiring a post-construction survey and any mitigation measures should be attached to any permission to ensure that any mitigation measures are appropriately targeted.
 It is considered, therefore, that the proposal would not have an adverse impact on TV reception.